robdodson/terma/lib/planning-workflow.md

 # Planning Workflow

-Before writing any code, present your plan and yield the chat back to me so I can write a response.
+1. Before writing any code, present your plan
+2. Yield the chat back to me so I can provide feedback on the plan